jrg94/personal-data/education/README.md

 of lookup tables that exist to eliminate some of the clutter from the tables listed above.

+### Course Lookup

+The purpose of the [course lookup](course-lookup.csv) table is to provide additional information about each of the courses I teach or have taught.
+The file is setup to be expanded if needed.
+For now, the headers are as
+follows:

+- **Course ID**: a unique identifier for that particular course (e.g., 1)
+- **Course Department**: the department that houses that course (e.g., CSE)
+- **Course Number**: the department-specific code for that course (e.g., 2221)
+- **Course Name**: the official name of the course (e.g., Software Components)

 ### SEI Questions Lookup

 The purpose of the [SEI questions lookup](sei-questions-lookup.csv) file is to define the 10 questions